JanWilczek/wolf-sound-blog/_posts/fx/2022-05-17-lowpass-highpass-filter-plugin-with-juce.md

 The `processBlock()` member function is a little bit more complicated.

 In Listing 3, I explain every step we take.
+We don't use the `MidiBuffer` argument, so we can skip its name.

 _Listing {% increment listingId20220517 %}.._
 ```cpp